wp-plugins/nextgen-gallery/readme.txt

 * NEW:     Variant support for displayed gallery sources.
 Random images is limited to 5 variations
 * Fixed:   Excessive creation of transients for random galleries
 * Fixed:   Many issues prohibiting the ability to upload images
-* Fixed:   Ability to create albums and upload images in Vladimir's Lightroom plugin
+* Fixed:   Compatibility with NextGEN Gallery Export Plugin for Adobe Lightroom (thanks Vladimir!)
 * Fixed:   Sorting in the Attach to Post interface
 * Fixed:   HTML allowed in gallery/album descriptions
 * Fixed:   Requests for galleries within albums that have numeric names are broken